Tree Downlighting or Tree Uplighting, Which is Best for Curb Appeal?

 Picture this: You have a couple of dark trees or flower bushes around your business and a burglar is looking for somewhere to hide so that they can break in.
 The dark trees will offer them great cover.
 Light the area up and they would have nowhere to hide.

-A study by UrbanLabs found that the addition of new outdoor lighting can reduce crime and increase safety.
+A recent study found that the addition of new outdoor lighting can reduce crime and increase safety.

 Indeed, tree lighting will promote security around your property.
 Burglars are more likely to stay away if they can’t find anywhere to hide.